rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/buildmaster_login.md

 This module allows you to authenticate to Inedo BuildMaster, an application release automation tool.
 The default credentials for BuildMaster are Admin/Admin.
-Gaining privileged access to a BuildMaster can lead to remote code execution.
+Gaining privileged access to BuildMaster can lead to remote code execution.

 ## Verification Steps